oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 ## Executive Summary

-The conversion rate of users who choose to use our services has been low.
-Approximately 70% of users who create an account do not make any purchase.
-Furthermore, 66% of products are wishlisted and not purchased, and if a user decides to make a purchase, it is only after approximately 140 days after viewing it.
-Beyond that, even if a transaction is successful, 50.28% of products are eventually returned.
-The aim of this project is to identify bottlenecks in the user journey and suggest data-backed solutions using SQL, Python, and Tableau.
-Having tested the user experience, I suggest the following recommendations to improve the conversion rate and profitability:
+Funnel analysis will identify bottlenecks in the user experience and develop a series of possible solutions with the objective of increasing customer retention and encouraging user spending.
+Additionally, a comparative performance review was conducted on Harbor and GreenLeaf clothing brands to assess profitability and provide an informed partnership decision.

+Based on the analysis, the following strategies are suggested to improve conversion rates, customer satisfaction, and profitability:

-Add a rewards program to incentivize usage
+Add a rewards program to incentivize repeat engagement.
-Introduce third party quality control with an emphasis on assuring customer expectations are met Create in-store events both related and not related to holidays (e.g. days when products of a particular brand receive a discount)
+Introduce third party quality control with an emphasis on meeting customer expectations.
-Provide a method of comparing prices for a product using our site vs our competitors Equip small businesses with a method of selling their products and marketing their products under specialized labels to attract a wider range of customers
+Create in-store promotions, including apparel-specific discount days.
+Provide tools for price comparison using our site vs our competitors.

-The above suggestions stem from the necessity to increase customer retention; adding a rewards program and creating in-store events serve the purpose of incentivising users to choose our site, while better customer support, site comparison, and small-business specialization are meant to improve the customer experience.
+The above suggestions stem from the necessity to increase customer retention: adding a rewards program and creating in-store events incentivise further use, while better customer support and site comparison are meant to improve the customer experience.

-Furthermore, by comparing the performance of our two best performing clothing brands, I suggest that we continue to house the products from GreenLeaf, whose profitability and brand recognition have brought in new customers.
+## Project Background
+A considerable amount of users choose to not use our services despite creating an account: approximately 70% of users who create an account do not make any purchase.
+Furthermore, 66% of products are wishlisted and not purchased.
+Even if a transaction is successful, 50% of products are eventually returned.
+The aim of this project is to identify bottlenecks in the user journey and create data-backed solutions with the goal of improving customer retention, conversion rates, and site use using SQL, Python, and Tableau.

 ## Data Quality
 After some inspection, several issues arose with the quality of the data.
 For instance, a section of the data included user events, or the actions that a user was capable of performing (e.g. view, purchase, wishlist, and cart).
 The typical path for any individual who seeks to purchase an item is either view to cart to purchase, or view to purchase.
 Unfortunately, the way this dataset was simulated was such that the order of the events and their timeline was randomized, and thus certain points of the funnel returned no values, or returned unreasonably long lengths in time.